jundalisay/spblist/content/en/research/mohammad/quran/sura-096.md

 13. Do you see how he disbelieved and turned away?
 14. Does
-he not know that Allah sees?
+he not know that Enki sees?
 If he does not desist, We will drag him by the forelock.
 15. No.